Last Updated on October 19, 2021 by Klaus Crow

 This is really great for learning guitar solos that are too fast for the eyes and ears.
 I just finished transcribing the solo of “Get the funk out” by Extreme.
 And what better way than learning it from the master himself, so I checked a lesson video from Nuno Bettencourt where he attempts to explain the solo slowly.
 He is not so good at playing slowly :) For me, the Youtube slowdown setting was a great help to figure out the tapping part successfully.

-2 – Transcribe
+2 – Amazing Slow Downer

-3 – VLC Media player
+3 – VLC Media Player

 If you want to keep things simple VLC Media player is a free software tool for playing any kind of audio format.
 It has a slow-down tool, a great advanced EQ and even a loop function.
 It’s for both Windows and Mac.